fangchangkuo/fangchangkuo.github.io/_publications/2024-shirking.md

 ---
-title: "Paper Title Number 4"
+title: "Shirking with good reputation?
+Evidence from hotel industry"
 collection: publications
-permalink: /publication/2024-02-17-paper-title-number-4
+permalink: /publication/2024-shirking
 excerpt: 'This paper is about fixing template issue #693.'
 date: 2024-02-17
 venue: 'GitHub Journal of Bugs'